Planning for your Thesis

 Honors Junior Assemblies (Required)

 Where should you begin?
-You will come to the mandatory Honors Assemblies offered opening week where Honors Capstone Coordinators will walk you through the initial steps of this challenging process.
+You will come to the mandatory Honors Assemblies offered opening week where Honors Thesis Coordinators will walk you through the initial steps of this challenging process.
 We’ll offer strategies for finding and narrowing a topic, approaching faculty members to find an advisor, and creating a successful proposal.

 During these assemblies, you will meet with other students beginning this journey and begin your journey toward Honors Convocation.

 You can register for this in the fall of your junior year, or spring if you are abroad in the fall.
-HNR 309 is an optional, one-credit, pass-fail seminar designed to help you explore Capstones in your discipline, select a topic for yourself, and find a faculty member who will advise you.
+HNR 309 is an optional, one-credit, pass-fail seminar designed to help you explore a Thesis in your discipline, select a topic for yourself, and find a faculty member who will advise you.

-The purpose of HNR 309, the Capstone Project Planning Seminar, is to help you understand what a Capstone Project is, to understand what personal resources are necessary for successful completion of the project, to identify a topic for your project and a faculty member who will advise you, and to develop a timeline to complete it.
+The purpose of HNR 309, the Thesis Project Planning Seminar, is to help you understand what a Thesis Project is, to understand what personal resources are necessary for successful completion of the project, to identify a topic for your project and a faculty member who will advise you, and to develop a timeline to complete it.
 During the first half of the semester, there will be a series of seminar meetings, assignments, and exercises designed to meet these goals.
 During the second half of the semester, you will meet with your instructor to discuss the progress you have made on your project.
-HNR 309 is not required, and there are other ways to get started on your capstone project.
+HNR 309 is not required, and there are other ways to get started on your Thesis project.

-Browse the Capstone Archives
+Browse the Thesis Archives

-Full texts of all alumni Capstone projects dating back to 2004 are available via a searchable database through the SU library.
+Full texts of all alumni Thesis projects dating back to 2004 are available via a searchable database through the SU library.
 For projects prior to 2004, the Honors Library in 306 Bowne has a set of past projects in bound volumes going back to 1985.